-The Notes will be general obligations of the County, and will be issued, bear interest, mature and be payable as described on the cover page of this Official Statement and herein.
-Interest on the Notes will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
+The Obligations will be general obligations of the County, and will be issued, bear interest, mature and be payable as described on the cover page and inside cover page of this Official Statement and herein.
+Interest on the Obligations will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
+The record date for the payment of interest on the Bonds is the fifteenth day of the calendar month immediately preceding an interest payment date.
 The record date for the payment of interest on the Notes is the last business day of the calendar month immediately preceding an interest payment date.
-The Notes have been duly authorized and, when executed and delivered, will constitute legal, valid and binding obligations of the County.
-The County has pledged its faith and credit for the payment of the principal of and interest on the Notes, and, unless paid from other sources, the County is authorized to levy on all taxable real property such ad valorem taxes as may be necessary to pay the Notes and the interest thereon subject to applicable statutory limitations.
+The Obligations have been duly authorized and, when executed and delivered, will constitute legal, valid and binding obligations of the County.
+The County has pledged its faith and credit for the payment of the principal of and interest on the Obligations, and, unless paid from other sources, the County is authorized to levy on all taxable real property such ad valorem taxes as may be necessary to pay the Obligations and the interest thereon subject to applicable statutory limitations.
 See "Tax Levy Limitation Law" herein.
-The Notes do not constitute debt of NIFA.
+The Obligations do not constitute debt of NIFA.